 OUR STORY IN 100 WORDS

 It was 1980–Steve sported denim shorts as a religion and Kate rocked Reeboks to aerobics.
 Both had a passion for camp, but traditional camps had two crucial flaws–kids participated in activities based on age, not interests, and parents had to pay non-refundable fees.
 Camps weren’t responsive to people’s actual needs.
 So they built a camp where kids were in charge of their choices and parents could buy any number of day passes, attend any time, and get automatic refunds for unused passes.
-Campers no longer tie dye, but Steve and Kate are still just as obsessed with addressing individuals’ needs.
+Campers no longer film onto VHS, but Steve and Kate are still just as obsessed with addressing individuals’ needs.